Echuca Paving FAQ is a series of questions and answers about paving

 Yes, there are certain drawbacks, but not many.
 Travertine pavers are susceptible to acids.
 Thus, cleaning them with cleaning agents can make unwanted stains on them.
 Also, travertine is a heavy stone.
 So, the pavers are also very heavy.

 Cobblestone pavers are generally granite pavers, but sometimes they can be Basalt, Sandstone, or Limestone also.
 Cobblestone pavers are not a new trend.
 There have been around for centuries now.
 They are highly durable and can last for decades.
 Also, they need very little maintenance, like washing once or twice a year.
 They look great while being durable.
 Thus they are simply the best.

 Yes, nothing is perfect.
-Cobblestone pavers come at double or triple the price and also installing them takes more labour and time although much-sophisticated machinery or skill is not required.
+Cobblestone pavers come at double or triple the price and also installing them takes more labour and time although much machinery or skill is not necessary.

 We recommend Travertine pavers.
 Travertine pavers do not heat up and thus make an ideal choice for your pool deck.
 Also, their tones and colours go very well with blue tones of the pool.
 So, aesthetically and technically, they are the right choice.
 Also, they are economical and eco-friendly.